DanRepik/api_foundry/readme.md

 # Configuration

-During the implementation of the API specification, schema objects and operation paths were associated with a database name using the `x-am-database` attribute.
+During the implementation of the API specification, schema objects and operation paths were associated with a database name using the `x-af-database` attribute.

 In this section, we will cover how API-Foundry uses that attribute to connect to the database and perform the operations needed to complete requests.

 First, the connection data that API-Foundry uses to establish database connections is never 'built-in' to the Lambda function or any other part of the deployment.
 Instead, API-Foundry obtains the connection data from an AWS Secrets Manager secret.
 Secrets are loaded on demand and only once per instance.

 As part of the deployment, a secrets map will need to be provided.
-This mapping allows API-Foundry to determine the secret name using the `x-am-database` attribute value as the key.
+This mapping allows API-Foundry to determine the secret name using the `x-af-database` attribute value as the key.
 An API can span multiple databases and the secrets map must contain a mapping for all databases referenced.

 Thus, there are two main configuration tasks: creating the secrets and providing the secrets map in the deployment code.